sebastipa/TOSCA/README.md

 * Reload the environment with `source $HOME/.bashrc`

-* Go inside TOSCA/src directory and compile the executables with `make tosca` and `make windToPW`
+* Go inside TOSCA/src directory and compile the executables with `make tosca` and `make tosca2PV`

-* Test the installation by copying `tosca` and `windToPW` in one of the example cases and run the simulation and the post-processing with `./tosca` and `./windToPW` respectively.
+* Test the installation by copying `tosca` and `tosca2PV` in one of the example cases and run the simulation and the post-processing with `./tosca` and `./tosca2PV` respectively.
 To run in parallel you have to use `mpirun -np 'your-number-of-processors' ./tosca`

 ## Paraview-Catalyst2 OS-Rendering